Browse Categories:

 • Three-card Monte - also known as Find the Lady or the Three-card Trick — is a confidence game in which the victim, or mark, is tricked into betting a sum of money, on the assumption that they can find the money card among three face-down playing cards.
 It is the same as the shell game except that cards are used instead of shells.

-• Tic-tac-toe - (also known as Noughts and crosses or Xs and Os) is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+• Tic-tac-toe - noughts and crosses (Commonwealth English), or Xs and Os (Canadian or Irish English) is a paper-and-pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
+It is a solved game, with a forced draw assuming best play from both players.

 • Tile-based game - game that uses tiles as one of the fundamental elements of play.
 Traditional tile-based games use small tiles as playing pieces for gambling or entertainment games.
 Some board games use tiles to create their board, giving multiple possibilities for board layout, or allowing changes in the board geometry during play.